 17. Shoppers Fair

-This department store sold a variety of items and is another store people remember fondly.
-This no frills stores were normally large with plenty of inventory, and the discounts here were in line with Kmart.
+This St. Louis department store sold a variety of items and is another store people remember fondly.
+These no frills old St. Louis department stores were normally large with plenty of inventory, and the discounts here were in line with Kmart.

 18. Blockbuster Video